 - Make a goal to improve any struggles you have with inappropriate habits, including language and humor.

 God commands us to seek knowledge throughout our lives.
 This includes both spiritual and secular knowledge.
-Knowledge can give us power to change our lives and the lives of others.
+Knowledge can give us the power to change our lives and the lives of others.

 Consider these goals to make this year a year of learning: